opencadc/storage-inventory/README.md

 Storage Inventory components

 ## storage-inventory-dm
 This is the storage inventory data model and architecture documentation.
+TODO: Add an FAQ.

 ## cadc-*
 These are libraries used in multiple services and applications.